How can you have a band of pirates without a pirate band? Strangely, almost all groups are sans band, for what reason we

 The band plays a wide range of music, from 60s folk and 50s standards to the nautically influenced songs from Great Big Sea, Pierce Campbell, the Kingston Trio, Harry Belafonte, the Tradewinds, Jimmy Buffett, Gordon Lightfoot and even Looking Glass (Brandy, you're fine girl, what a... you get it).

 The current band consists of (from left to right) Hurricane on tenor guitar, banjo and vocals; Krimson Kat on tenor ukulele and vocals; Sloe Gin on noisy things and vocals and Lickety Split on mandolin, guitar and vocals.
-Not pictured: Waterrat, Baritone Uke and vocals and Long John, Harmonica.
+And when we can lure him out of retirement, Waterrat on Baritone Uke and vocals.

 They are available for gigs involving all the Pyrates of the Coast as well as band only appearances.
 They'll be more than happy to liven up your next party with their tight harmonies and hilarious hijinks.
 They're more fun than a barrel of monkeys and a lot cheaper, too!